Preventing Termite Infestations in Texas With Termite-Resistant Construction Materials

 This can be done by making sure that all wood and other cellulose-based debris is kept as far away from your home as possible as these act as conduits for the termites to enter your home.

-One way to keep the wood around the outside of your home from attracting termites is to choose the right kind of wood when you’re building a deck, a privacy fence, a shed, a gazebo or any other structure that will be attached – or very close – to your home.
-According to the National Pesticide Information Center and the University of Nebraska, you have several choices when it comes to construction materials:
+One way to keep the wood around the outside of your home from attracting termites is to choose the right kind of wood when you’re building a deck, a privacy fence, a shed, a gazebo, or any other structure that will be attached – or very close – to your home.

-Naturally-resistant wood.
-Redwood, cypress, and cedar are woods that are naturally resistant to termites; however, they don’t last as long as treated lumber.
+Redwood, cypress, and cedar are types of wood that are naturally resistant to termites; however, they don’t last as long as treated lumber.
 To get the best termite resistance, it’s recommended to use only heartwood where the compounds that repel termites are concentrated.

-Plastic and composite materials.
-Lumber-type products made from plastic fall into two categories – 100% plastic and a composite made from recycled plastic and waste-wood fiber like sawdust.
+Lumber-type products made from plastic fall into two categories – 100% plastic and a composite made from recycled plastic and waste-wood fiber-like sawdust.
 Neither material needs maintenance or sealing.
-In addition, neither will rot, warp or chip.
+In addition, neither will rot, warp, or chip.
 Both are impervious to insects, including termites, making them ideal for building structures around your home.

-Because more than 90% of all termite infestations start with soil to wood contact, choosing resistant lumber products is a great way to get termite pest control in Frisco TX and to prevent damage to porches, decks and other wooden structures that come into contact with your home.
-To learn more about preventing termite infestations, call us at Bug Commander Pest Control in Frisco TX at (214) 972-2988.
+Because more than 90% of all termite infestations start with soil-to-wood contact, choosing resistant lumber products is a great way to prevent damage to porches, decks, and other wooden structures that come into contact with your home.
+If you are dealing with a termite infestation, don't hesitate to reach out to our experienced team today to learn more about our services!